 Open Calls

-These open calls foster innovation through industry-research collaboration, tackling real-world challenges with impactful, scalable solutions.
-Whether you’re a startup, industry professional, technology provider, or researcher, your expertise can help shape the future of cobotics.
+The initiative fosters innovation through industry–research collaboration, driving impactful and scalable solutions for the manufacturing sector.
+Whether you’re a startup, industry professional, technology provider, or researcher, your expertise can make a difference in advancing human–robot collaboration.

 The objective of CBC Design Open Call 2.1 is to advance the applied state-of-the-art cobotics technology in the industry.
 To achieve this, the call specifies the requirements given below.
 Each CBC shall